plenigo/plenigo.github.io/pages/custom_integration/products_php.md

 ### Implementation without plenigo SDK

-Another possibility to get a category list - can be a direct call to our REST API: [Get category list request](https://api.plenigo.com/#!/category/getCategories)
+Another possibility to get a category list - is a direct call to our REST API: [Get category list request](https://api.plenigo.com/#!/category/getCategories)